 Working as a technician involves working some unusual hours; you may be starting very early or finishing very late, when public transport is not operating.
 Get ins and get outs may take place over night, for example.
 It is crucial you are able to attend these as part of your training, as there is a great deal to learn from getting in or taking down a show, so you should expect to work outside normal office hours every week.
 This is definitely not a 9-5 job!

 Q. Where would I work?

 Your main place of work will be one of ATG's theatres.
 We select a different group of theatres to participate each year, which we will publish in the summer.
-From 2018 onwards you’ll be based in one theatre during your first year and move to another theatre in your second year.
+You’ll be based in one theatre during your first year and move to another theatre in your second year.
 We’ve introduced this because we think it will offer a broader training and therefore make you more employable afterwards as you’ll have worked on a wider range of shows and seen two different venues and teams in action.

 Some additional travel will be required, to visit other theatres or for external training and we reimburse your additional expenses for this.